 2. Ranking Method

 The name of this method explains exactly what it is.
 The Human Resources team ranks each employee on a list based on factors decided by the human resource department.
-The best performers are on the top, and the worst performers rank at the bottom.
+Hence, the best performers are on the top, and the worst performers rank at the bottom.